robhabraken/advent-of-code-2023/03/README.md

+*This is a copy of the original puzzle description.
+Also, the example input and my personal puzzle input are included in this folder as well as my answers to both parts of today's puzzle.
+If you want to learn more about my approach to solving these puzzles see [my solutions](https://github.com/robhabraken/advent-of-code-2023/blob/main/03/solutions.md).*

+---
 # Day 3: Gear Ratios
 You and the Elf eventually reach a gondola lift station; he says the gondola lift will take you up to the water source, but this is as far as he can bring you.
 You go inside.